10 Best Herbal Syrups For Dry Skin

 silybum marianum syrup

-Silybum marianum, also known as milk thistle, is a herbal remedy that has been traditionally used for its potential skin benefits.
+Silybum marianum, also known as milk thistle, is a herb traditionally used for its potential liver-supporting properties, but it is also gaining attention for its benefits in skincare, particularly for dry skin.

 zingiber officinale syrup